Brickowskis/spring-boot-101/03-spring-data/README.md

 * `@Entity` annotation declares this object as a JPA managed entity.
 * `@Id` declares this field as the primary key of the entity
-* `@GeneratedValue` declares this field as a generated value that will be auto-incremented
+* `@GeneratedValue` Identifies the type of primary key that will be used.

 Run the application.